sristi2005/Face-recognition-and-verification/README.md

 ## 📌 Overview

-This project implements a **face recognition and verification system** using computer vision and deep learning techniques.
-It can detect human faces, extract meaningful features, and compare them to identify or verify individuals.
+This project implements a **deep learning-based face recognition and verification system** using state-of-the-art models like ArcFace and FaceNet.
+It leverages high-dimensional face embeddings and FAISS-based similarity search to perform real-time identity recognition and verification.

 The system supports: